Therapy Bucharest: How therapy can help you if you are an expat in Bucharest

 What are the accepted payment methods?

-The currently accepted payment methods are by bank transfer, in RON or EUR, made before the session which takes place either at the office or on Webex.
+The currently accepted payment methods are by bank transfer, in RON or EUR, made before the session which takes place either at the office or online.
 Please make sure you send a copy of the transfer by email at [email protected] to ensure the confirmation of your appointment.

 I am not sure if I need psychotherapy